AdaCore/spark2014/lrm/source/introduction.rst

 #.
 Need to review the language feature HLRs for completeness: against 2005 LRM and initial draft
    will give this.
 The main thing to think about is visibility/getting certain information into certain aspects, such as proof aspects.

-#.
-Make sure syntax is included where necessary (i.e. even where other details
-   have been removed; where it is the same as some existing aspect, then add a comment to that effect).